 The first part of life is usually shaped by the rules, expectations and demands of others.
 This makes it difficult to distinguish our own voice from that of others who have shaped our lives and views.
 But when we learn to recognise our own needs and desires we find our inner compass.
 We figure out what we are passionate about, what energises us and what brings meaning and this allows us to envision our own dreams.
 We let go of the constraints of our youthful identity and begin to take risks and courageously explore new horizons.
 We find the drive to make changes which are necessary for growth to occur.
 As we discover a new sense of self and become the person we were meant to be we walk the path of a healthy midlife transition.
 And it is from this place that we discover what is deeply fulfilling and personally meaningful, and what makes us truly happy.

 As you explore and uncover new parts of yourself in this process of transition, you may come up against roadblocks – blind spots or long-held, unconscious patterns, beliefs and habits – that can make this work difficult to do alone.
 It can be helpful to be supported by a professional counsellor who can help navigate this uncharted territory.

-Michelle Seelig is a Midlife Transition Counsellor and Coach working with women to help them get unstuck, rediscover the joy and meaning in their lives and ultimately grow into the person they were truly meant to become.
+Michelle Seelig is a Midlife Transition Counsellor working with women to help them get unstuck, rediscover the joy and meaning in their lives and ultimately grow into the person they were truly meant to become.
 Learn more about these specialised services over here or book a Discovery Call over here to discuss your unique needs.